traitify/traitify-js-widgets/README.md

 We include three results widgets, and one slide deck widget.
 The slide deck allows the user to select me or not me to each image we present, giving us the information we need to generate a personality profile.
 The results widgets can then be used to render the personality profile, and include the user's traits, their personality type scores, and and their blend / highest personality type.
 They can each be rendered individually below (The slide deck will render all results at the end of the assessment unless you use the showResults: false argument read below for more details)

+slideDeck
+The slideDeck widget is a widget that is used to collect personality information by recording the user's me and not me of every slide in the assessment.
+This personality information is composed of traits, personality types, and in most cases a blend.

 ```HTML
 <script>